include-marcy/Heimdall/README.md

 - Install the Heimdall standalonge package (`TODO`)

 # Initialization
-To initialize Heimdall, you have to make 1[^2] object for both the client and server, being the `hdObject` singleton, as the base of your application.
+To initialize Heimdall, you have to make a single[^2] object twice, for both the client and server —that being the `hdObject` singleton— as the base of your application.
 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage");
 --...